 • Dolphins: These intelligent and highly adored mammals are usually found near reef edges and hunt for fish, which adds another layer of complexity to reef life.

-These species are essential links in the coral reef animal food chain, transferring energy from algae and plankton up to larger predators.
+Each of these species constitutes an essential link in the coral reef animal food chain, transferring energy from algae and plankton up to larger predators.

-Reef ecosystems operate through complex food webs where energy and nutrients flow through multiple interconnected pathways:
+Reef ecosystems operate through complex food webs where energy and nutrients flow through a complex of interrelationships.
+It’s always between the different animals in the coral reef.

 Producers